MobinaShahbazi/NeuroBIDS-Pipeline/README.md

-# **BIDS-ETL: An Integrated Framework for Scalable Management and Monitoring of Multimodal Neuroimaging Data**
+# **NeuroBIDS-Pipeline: An Integrated Framework for Scalable Management and Monitoring of Multimodal Neuroimaging Data**

 ## **Overview**